 General Motors Corporation officially originated the first-ever car loan in 1919.
-Since then, leasing has become an essential part of the automotive industry in regions like North America, Western Europe, and Japan.
+Since then, leasing has become an essential part of the automotive finance industry in regions like North America, Western Europe, and Japan.
 By the beginning of the 21st century, markets in China and Eastern Europe adopted automotive finance as part of their financial strategy as well.

-New Approaches in Auto Loans Business
+New Approaches in Auto Loan Market

-The WEF Global Future Council Financial Monetary Systems report 2018 claims that “digital transformation in the financial sector is well underway and moving fast.
+The WEF Global Future Council Financial Monetary Systems report claims that “digital transformation in the financial sector is well underway and moving fast.
 With the right policy choices, we can turn these technological advances to the benefit of the whole society.
 To build flourishing ecosystems, it calls for cooperation between small and large, old and new players.”
 An AI-powered lending platform could bring such cooperation to an unprecedented level.
 In this scenario, banks will create new products and distribute them according to the growing demand from customers worldwide.

 So what’s the deal?
 With the help of automation, a variety of processes are no longer processed manually leaving any place for human error.
 In monetary terms, the use of automated credit scoring results in reduced salary expenditures and operational costs such as the rent of big office space.

-On the other side of the fence, clients gain access to credit resources online and they don’t have to spend a lot of time on the search.
+On the other side, clients gain access to credit resources online and they don’t have to spend a lot of time on the search.
 Hannah Keshishian, an automotive analyst at Mintel, explains that “consumers currently view the car purchasing process as a necessary evil they must be subjected to in order to get a vehicle.
 They tolerate the current process because they feel they have no other options in terms of where to purchase from; however, as younger generations grow into their purchasing power, they might look to startups and other disruptors that will give them the experience they seek.”

 Lending platform solutions can solve any of the problems mentioned above:

 - Common business processes of the lending industry are already installed on a platform.
-Developers just need to adapt them to a particular SME request.
+Developers just need to adapt them to a particular business request.
 What’s more, scoring algorithms of such solutions improve all the time, and potential customers get access to a relatively inexpensive, flexible, rapid, and more client-oriented alternative to classical services proposed by high street banks.

-With ever-changing market conditions and consumer demands, a robust P2P platform is a universal solution that can be used for different purposes.
+With ever-changing market conditions and consumer demands, a robust peer to peer marketplace software is a universal solution that can be used for different purposes.
 Now it’s time for all players to re-think what the new industry’s dynamics will mean for them.
 In tune with modern environmental trends, lenders can switch their product lines from classic automobiles to electric cars equipped with solar panels.
 From the data above, it’s evident that the LP&P2P industry offers a profitable investment opportunity for the next 10 years.